kangasjuhani/Portfolio/README.md

 * (supervised learning)

+Superviced learning is a method of machine learning related to artificial intelligence,

 * Ohjelma (Program)

+Program is a set of instructions that allow the computer to perform the desired action

 * Ohjelmoinnillinen ajattelu (Computational thinking)

+Computational thinking is making a solution so that it can be run on a computer.

 * Ohjelmointikieli (Programming language)

+A programming language is a set of grammar rules for controlling a computer

 * Ongelmien purkaminen osiin (Decomposition)

+Decomposition is making a problem simpler by solving it piece by piece.

 * Palvelin (Server)

+Servers provide various services to other programs either over a computer network or locally on the same computer.

 * Palveuntarjoaja (Internet service provider, ISP)

 * Pilvi (Cloud computing)